A Sensitivity-based Data Augmentation Framework for Model Predictive Control Policy Approximation: PROPOSED METHOD

-From this we can see that once the solution to the NLP problem $ \mathcal{P}(x_{i}) $ is available for a given initial state $ x_{i} \in \mathcal{X}$, we can exploit the parametric property of the NLP to compute a fast approximate solution for an additional finite set of $ j = 1,\dots,N_{p} $ optimization problems $ \mathcal{P}(x_{i}+\Delta{x}_{j}) $ with initial states $ x_{i} + \Delta x_{j} \in \mathcal X$ in the neighborhood of $ x_{i} $.
-Using the solution to a system of linear equations \eqref{Eq:SensitivityUpdate1} the corresponding optimal solution, denoted by $ \hat{u}^*_{j} $ can then be cheaply evaluated using \eqref{Eq:SensitivityUpdate1}.
-By exploiting the sensitivities, one can generate $ N_{s}N_{p} $ number of training samples using only $ N_{s} $ offline optimization problems.
-The pseudo-code for the proposed sensitivity-based data augmentation technique to learn an approximate MPC control law is summarized in Algorithm~\ref{alg:SensitivityTraining}.
+Computing $ \Delta \mathbf{s}^* := -\mathcal{M}^{-1}\mathcal{N}\Delta p $ requires only a linear solve, which is significantly cheaper to compute than solving the full NLP.
+From this we can see that once the solution to the NLP problem $ \mathcal{P}(x_{i}) $ is available for a given initial state $ x_{i} \in \mathcal{X}_{feas}$, we can exploit the parametric property of the NLP to compute a fast approximate solution for an additional finite set of $ j = 1,\dots,N_{p} $ optimization problems $ \mathcal{P}(x_{i}+\Delta{x}_{j}) $ with initial states $ x_{i} + \Delta x_{j} \in \mathcal X_{feas}$ in the neighborhood of $ x_{i} $.
+More precisely, $ \Delta x_{j} $ is sampled from a subset of arbitrary size $ \Delta \mathcal{X}_{i} \subset \mathcal{X}_{feas}$ such that $ x_{i} \in \text{int}(\Delta\mathcal{X}_{i}) $.
+Using the tangential predictor \eqref{Eq:SensitivityUpdate1}, the corresponding optimal solution denoted by $ \hat{u}^*_{j} $ can then be evaluated, which only requires a linear solve.
+By exploiting the sensitivities, one can then generate $ M:=N_{s}N_{p} $ number of training samples using only $ N_{s} $ NLP problems solved exactly.
+The pseudo-code for the proposed sensitivity-based data augmentation technique for MPC policy approximation is summarized in Algorithm~\ref{alg:SensitivityTraining}.
+The idea of exploiting the parametric property of the MPC problem with respect to the initial states $ p = x(t) $ is also used in other parts of MPC literature such as real-time iteration \cite{diehl2005RTI}, advanced-step MPC \cite{zavala2009advanced,jaschke2014fast} and adaptive horizon MPC \cite{griffith2018robustly,DK2020CMU} to name a few.